 }Switch the definition

-[self.player selectTrack:index];Notification for definition switching
+[self.player selectTrack:index];Listen for definition switching events

-The onTrackChanged callback is invoked after the definition is switched.
+The onTrackChanged callback is invoked after the definition is switched:

 - (void)onTrackChanged:(AliPlayer*)player info:(AVPTrackInfo*)info {

-// The definition is switched.
+// Definition switched.

 AVPConfig *config = [self.player getConfig];